-301.9 PROHIBITED FORCE TACTICS
+301.8 PROHIBITED FORCE TACTICS

 Officers may not use any force tactics prohibited by departmental policy or otherwise by law, except to protect his or her life or the life of another person from an imminent threat.
+Officers are not permitted to use physical force or deadly force in a manner or under such circumstances that would violate the United States Constitution or state Constitution.
 The use of excessive force is prohibited.